 To view current SA Health visitor restrictions please click here.

-All patients, carers and visitors entering The Queen Elizabeth Hospital will need to either check in using the Government COVIDSafe mobile application or complete COVID-19 screening on arrival.
+All patients, carers and visitors entering The Queen Elizabeth Hospital (TQEH) will need to either check in using the Government COVIDSafe mobile application or complete COVID-19 screening on arrival.

 We have closed some entrances to the public.
 The best way to enter the hospital is through the main entrance/drop-off zone facing Woodville Road.